rogerhu/compsci_guides/Most-Stones-Removed.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

-We can first create an empty disjoint set, add each stone in a loop, and at each iteration compute the number of sets.
+**General Idea:** We can first create an empty disjoint set, add each stone in a loop, and at each iteration compute the number of sets.
 At the end, # of stones - # of sets.

 1) Create a disjoint set.
 2) For each stone